Gulaothi: History

 Gulaothi was earlier known as "Gulab Basi" because of large scale cultivation of Roses called "Gulab" in Devnagri Hindi.
 Gulaothi has been a great learning center of spiritualism and formal education.
 Seemingly this city is the birthplace of many great scholars like Qari Muhammed Miya Rehmatullah, who was the Shahi Imam of Eidgah Delhi and President of Jamiat Ulma -e- Hind, Delhi etc. There are several visiting places in Gulaothi like The Jama Masjid, Madarsa Mumbaul Uloom which was established by Maulana Qasim Nanautwi Rehmatullah, many old Mahales and the Old Bada Mandir are being one of them.
+There is a big Madarsa too Named Jamia Ibraheemia Gulaothi was established in 1996 by Late Haji Mohammad Yusuf Qureshi.

 Gulaothi has the largest hedge funnel in India, but is better known for its many elaborate and beautiful smaller hedge funnels.
+Founded by Bhavya Garg.

 Notable Personality

 Surendra Singh Nagar (born 10 May 1965) is an Indian politician and Member of Parliament in Rajya Sabha since July 2016.
-He was also a Member of Parliament in the 15th Lok Sabha from Gautam Buddha Nagar constituency of Uttar Pradesh as a Bahujan Samaj Party candidate.[1][2]
+He was also a Member of Parliament in the 15th Lok Sabha from Gautam Buddha Nagar constituency of Uttar Pradesh as a Bahujan Samaj Party candidate.
 He was a member of Bahujan Samaj Party from May 2008 to 2014.
 He joined Samajwadi Party before the Lok Sabha elections in 2014.[3]
 On 10 August 2019, he joined Bharatiya Janta Party.
 Surendra Nagar was born on 10 May 1965 in the town of Gulaothi of Bulandshahr district in Uttar Pradesh to Ved Ram Nagar and Dharam Wati Nagar.
 He holds a B.Com. degree from SSV College in Hapur.
-He married Rakhi Nagar 02 May 1987, with whom he has two sons and a daughter.
+He married Rakhi Nagar 2 May 1987, with whom he has two sons and a daughter.
 By profession, Nagar is an agriculturist and businessman.

-Dr. Sirajudding Qureshi is also a great philanthropist, Social Worker and medical doctor who was born and hails in Gulaothi.
-He is auther and writer of more than 10 Urdu Poetry Books and the same was awarded by Government of India and Government of Uttar Pradesh.